Prairie Chapel Ranch: Putin's visit to the ranch

 On November 16, 2001, Vladimir Putin visited President Bush on his Prairie ranch where discussions were held as well as relationships amended.
 With the two holding a press conference at Crawford High School they spoke about how Russia is now an ally and that they should quit holding on to the dead weight of the Cold War and further their friendship with each other.
 They then spoke about Afghanistan and the arms control that they would like to see in the coming years.
 They agreed to deep cuts in long-range nuclear warheads.
 But they did not reach a deal on how to pave the way for testing and deployment of a U.S. missile defense shield.
 President Bush quickly turned serious.
 He returned to a theme that had echoed throughout the summit: That U.S.-Russian ties had entered a new phase and arms control was no longer the driving force.
 "We've found many areas in which we can cooperate and we've found some areas where we disagree.
 But nevertheless, our disagreements will not divide us, as nations that need to combine to make the world more peaceful and prosperous," he said.

 Security considerations

 The Federal Aviation Administration had a full-time 3 nmi no fly zone, designated "Prohibited Area 49" (P-49), around the ranch during the Bush Presidency.
 When President Bush was in residence at the ranch, a Temporary Flight Restriction was issued, expanding the radius to 10 nmi, with lesser restrictions extending to 30 nmi, containing some exceptions for Waco Regional Airport nearby.
 The size of the restricted area P-49 was reduced in June 2010 to a 2 nmi radius up to an altitude of 2,000 feet, which is still in effect.

 Bush normally flew in and out of TSTC Waco Airport (the former Connally Air Force Base that is now owned by Texas State Technical College) on Air Force One, and was shuttled on Marine One to the ranch.

-Future of the ranch

-At the close of the Bush presidency, the Bushes purchased a home in Dallas.
-Laura Bush confirmed that they would make that their permanent residence, while spending weekends and holidays at the ranch.

-The Wall Street Journal quoted an unnamed White House official: "They'll have their place in Crawford.
-He just loves it."